makrai/notes/cummins18-speech-health.md

     development score was 0.46 (0.68, for ‘not-de- pressed’) and the test set score was 0.41 (0.58, for ‘not-depressed’)
   * participants in 2016
-    * only deep learning approach being the DEPAUDIONET E2E system [129].
-This
+    * only deep learning approach being the DEPAUDIONET E2E system [129]
       * feed Mel Spectrum features into an E2E network comprising a feature extraction topology of; a onedimensional convolution layer, a batch normalization layer, a ReLu layer, a one-dimensional max-pooling layer